 Black EI/I Standard owned and bred by Karen Robbins.
 Photo ©2013 Karen Robbins.

 Clearly distinct from existing varieties, Roans are born a solid color.
-During the first moult, juvenile animals start to exhibit roaning.
+During the first molt, juvenile animals start to exhibit roaning.
 This is a steady increase in the amount of white hairs intermingling with the solid color, starting with the sides, face, and tail root, then working up to the nape of the neck and back.
-With each individual moult, the rat becomes progressively lighter, the final effect not fully complete until well into adulthood, at which point the animal is almost completely white.
+With each individual molt, the rat becomes progressively lighter, the final effect not fully complete until well into adulthood, at which point the animal is almost completely white.

 Note: a.k.a.
 Husky; always comes in Berkshire/Blaze Berkshire or Striped (with Blaze) markings.
+When Roan is bred with Self, you get Self, not various types of markings.

 Further Reading: “The European Husky” (Roan)

-Black Roan Berkshire Standard owned and bred by Helen Pembrook.
+Black Berkshire Roan Standard owned and bred by Helen Pembrook.
 Photo ©2003 Craig Robbins.

 Agouti Striped Roan Standard owned by Gina Hendricks.
 Photo ©2003 Craig Robbins.